TylerLu/EDUGraphAPI-Angular/README.md

    ![](Images/azure-web-app.png)

    Copy the URL aside and change the schema to **https**.
-This is the replay URL and will be used in next step.
+This is the reply URL and will be used in next step.

-3. Navigate to the AAD application in the traditional azure portal, then click the **Configure** tab.
+3. Navigate to the AAD application in the traditional Azure portal, then click the **Configure** tab.

    Add the reply URL: